 Center for the Future of Arizona Unveils New Arizona Progress Meters, Launches Community Conversations Series to Support Data-Driven Decision-Making Statewide

-The Arizona We Want Progress Meters Portfolio Expands to Reflect Eight Priority Areas Most Important to Arizonans
+The Arizona Progress Meters Portfolio Expands to Reflect Eight Priority Areas Most Important to Arizonans

-The Center for the Future of Arizona (CFA) today unveiled an expanded portfolio of The Arizona We Want Progress Meters as part of a statewide introduction to a robust set of tools and data sources that communities can use as frameworks for discussion, problem solving and long-term planning for success.
+The Center for the Future of Arizona (CFA) today unveiled an expanded portfolio of the Arizona Progress Meters as part of a statewide introduction to a robust set of tools and data sources that communities can use as frameworks for discussion, problem solving and long-term planning for success.

 Joining the established Education Progress Meter are seven new progress meters focused on Jobs, Young Talent, Health and Well-being, Natural Resources, Infrastructure, Civic Participation and Connected Communities.
 An array of introductory metrics supporting each of the new Arizona Progress Meters highlight the related and trusted public data sources that can inform long-term decision making to help advance Arizona in areas that are most important to its communities.